rakutentech/ios-miniapp/README.md

 pod 'MiniApp'
 ```

+# Configuration

 In your project configuration .plist you should add 2 custom string target properties :

 - `RASApplicationIdentifier` - to set your MiniApp host application identifier
-- `RASProjectSubscriptionKey` - to set your MiniApp subsbscription key
+- `RASProjectSubscriptionKey` - to set your MiniApp subscription key
 - `RMAAPIEndpoint` - to provide your own Base URL for API requests